Bob Welch (musician): 'Fake Mac' and Relocation to LA

-Heroes Are Hard to Find and Departure from Fleetwood Mac
+Heroes Are Hard to Find and departure from Fleetwood Mac

 In 1974, Welch was the only guitar player in the band.
 Warner Bros. made a new deal with Fleetwood Mac, releasing the album Heroes Are Hard to Find on Reprise in September 1974.
 The album became the band's first to reach the Top 40 in the United States, peaking at No. 34 on the Billboard chart.
 The subsequent tour would be Welch's last with Fleetwood Mac.

 Welch was suffering with personal and professional issues: his marriage was failing, and he felt he had exhausted his creativity with the band.
-Later, he explained that he felt estranged from John and Christine McVie, yet close to Fleetwood, with whom, he asserted, he was running the band in 1974.
+Later, he explained that he felt estranged from John and Christine McVie, yet close to Fleetwood; he asserted in 1974 that he was running the band.
 Welch resigned from Fleetwood Mac in December 1974 and was replaced by Lindsey Buckingham and Stevie Nicks.

 Of the Fleetwood Mac albums on which Welch appeared, American album sales totaled 500,000 units shipped between 1971 and 2000 for Future Games; 1 million units of Bare Trees between 1972 and 1988; and 500,000 units of Mystery to Me between 1973 and 1976, when it was certified gold by the Recording Industry Association of America.

 Welch's relationship with his former band remained amicable in the years following his departure.
 During the height of their respective popularity in the late 1970s, Welch would frequently open for Fleetwood Mac and he would sit in as lead vocalist on "Hypnotized".
 Mick Fleetwood managed Welch's career into the 1980s.

 Lawsuit

-The Buckingham–Nicks version of Fleetwood Mac achieved superstar status with the albums Fleetwood Mac (1975) and Rumours (1977), both reaching No. 1 in the US.
-Rumours shipped 40 million units worldwide and remains one of the most successful albums ever released.

 By the 1990s, Welch's once diplomatic relationship with Fleetwood Mac had become acrimonious.
 In 1994, Welch sued Fleetwood, the McVies, band attorney Michael Shapiro and Warner Bros.
 Records for breach of contract related to underpayment of royalties.
 Previously, in 1978, Welch and the band had signed a contract with Warner Bros. agreeing to an equal share of all royalties from their Fleetwood Mac albums.
 Welch alleged that the members later made new deals with Warner Bros. for higher royalty rates, and neither Fleetwood nor the McVies had informed Welch, thus cheating him out of equal royalties.
 The lawsuit was settled in 1996.